 The winter holidays are upon us once again, a time for parties, family, and togetherness — and a time for peace and giving; which is no wonder why charities need and request more contributions during the holidays.
 Will you be one to donate?
 The answer may lie in your genes.

 Researchers at the University of Bonn can likely predict whether you’re the altruistic type.
-The study, “Investigating the Genetic Basis of Altruism: The Role of the COMT Val158Met Polymorphism,” published in Social Cognitive and Affective Neuroscience, revealed a minute change in a particular gene that is associated with significantly higher altruistic behavior.
+Their study. published in Social Cognitive and Affective Neuroscience, revealed a minute change in a particular gene that is associated with significantly higher altruistic behavior.
 People with this change were shown to donate twice as much to charity, on average, than those without.
 In the study, Dr. Martin Reuter and his fellow researchers administered a computer retention test to approximately 100 participants, who were asked to memorize a series of numbers and then repeat them as correctly as possible afterward.
 As a reward for participating, they received a sum of five euros.
 When the study was over, the participants had the option to keep their money or donate any portion of it to a charitable cause.
 They were told that the donation would be made freely and anonymously, though researchers behind the scenes were able to keep track of donations.

 Participants were also asked, before the study commenced, to undergo a cheek swab.
 Researchers were able to extract DNA for genetic analyses from the cells sampled.
 The focus was on one gene — the COMT (catechol-O-methlytransferase) which controls the catechol-O-methyltransferase enzyme in its functioning.
 This enzyme is used to metabolize catecholamines, which inactivate certain messengers in the brain.
 It is also heavily linked to dopaminergic and adrenergic/nonadrenergic neurotransmission, or endporphins.
 COMT functions by metabolizing dopamine and freeing receptors in the brain for the binding of endorphins to the u-opioid receptors, which ultimately, is also known to lead to pain relief.
 The more potent the COMT enzyme that is functioning in the body, the more dopamine will be metabolized, and more endorphins are able to bind.